 - Plain Greek Yogurt – You’re welcome to use plain regular yogurt, but you won’t get quite as much protein if you do.
 You’ll also want to cut back on the liquid by a splash since regular yogurt is thinner.
 Plant-based greek-style yogurt or skyr is also totally acceptable!

 - Vanilla Extract – You can also use an equal amount of vanilla paste or vanilla powder, or use half as much ground vanilla bean.
 Alternatively, consider using different flavors of extract (like coconut, maple, or almond) for a slightly different vibe.
+Maple syrup also tastes great in this smoothie!

 - Vanilla Protein Powder – While I prefer this avocado banana spinach smoothie to lean more vanilla, you’re welcome to shake things up with different flavors of protein powder like chocolate, peanut butter, or strawberry.